meribold/meribold.org/_posts/2017-10-20-survey-of-cpu-caches.md

 ## Cache operation overview

-Whenever a program requests a memory address the CPU will check its caches.
+Whenever a program requests a memory address, the CPU checks its caches.
 If the location is present, a *cache hit* occurs.
-Otherwise, the result is a *cache miss* and the next level of the memory hierarchy, which could be another CPU cache, is accessed.
+Otherwise, the result is a *cache miss*, and the next level of the memory hierarchy, which could be another CPU cache, is accessed.

 CPU caches are managed by the CPU directly.
 They are generally opaque to the operating